 THE JANE MILLER PRIZE of \$40 in physiology is awarded to a student at the end of the second year doing the best work in this subject.
+The award is usually divided into a first prize of \$25 and a second prize of \$15.

-THE MARY LOUISE MOORE PRIZE of \$40, established in 1941, is awarded by the faculty of the Veterinary College to a member of the graduating class for the best work done in the courses in the Department of Pathology and Bacteriology.
+THE MARY LOUISE MOORE PRIZE of \$40, established in 1941, is awarded by the Faculty of the Veterinary College to a member of the graduating class for the best work done in the courses in the Department of Pathology and Bacteriology.

-THE CHARLES GROSS BONDY PRIZES of \$25 and \$15, established in 1929, are awarded by the faculty of the Veterinary College to members of the graduating class for proficiency in practical medicine and the surgery of small animals.
+THE CHARLES GROSS BONDY PRIZES of \$25 and \$15, established in 1929, are awarded by the Faculty of the Veterinary College to members of the graduating class for proficiency in practical medicine and the surgery of small animals.

-THE JAMES GORDON BENNETT PRIZE of \$40, established in 1912, is awarded by the faculty of the Veterinary College to a member of the graduating class for work in clinics.
+THE JAMES GORDON BENNETT PRIZE of \$40, established in 1912, is awarded by the Faculty of the Veterinary College to a member of the graduating class for work in clinics.

-THE ANNE BESSE PRIZE of \$40, established in 1925, is awarded by the faculty of the Veterinary College to a member of the graduating class for work in clinical diagnosis.
+THE ANNE BESSE PRIZE of \$40, established in 1925, is awarded by the Faculty of the Veterinary College to a member of the graduating class for work in clinical diagnosis.

-THE POULTRY DISEASE PRIZE of \$50, established in 1942, is awarded by the faculty of the Veterinary College to a member of the graduating class for the best essay or work in poultry diseases.
+THE POULTRY DISEASE PRIZE of \$50, established in 1942, is awarded by the Faculty of the Veterinary College to a member of the graduating class for the best essay or work in poultry diseases.

-THE ALPHA PSI PRIZE of a \$25 U.S. Savings Bond, established in 1941 by the Beta Chapter of the Alpha Psi Fraternity, is awarded to a member of the graduating class who has shown by his scholarship, character, and breadth of interest that he is best equipped to advance the standard of veterinary science.
+THE ALPHA PSI PRIZE of a \$25 U.S. Savings Bond, established in 1941 by the Beta Chapter of the Alpha Psi Fraternity, is awarded to a member of the graduating class who has shown by his scholarship, character, and breadth of interest that he is best equipped to advance the standards of veterinary science.